NucleoidAI/docs/docs/datastore.md

 npx nucleoidjs start --cluster
 ```

-This `npx` command starts specialized Nucleoid instance and acts like front door to the cluster.
-Default sharding function takes `Process` header from REST and looks up in process list for IP and port information, and cluster instances can be added with calling terminal with `process1 = new Process("127.0.0.1", 8448)`.
+This `npx` command starts specialized Nucleoid instance and acts like a front door to the cluster.
+The default sharding function takes `Process` header from REST and looks up in process list for IP and port information, and cluster instances can be added with calling terminal with `process1 = new Process("127.0.0.1", 8448)`.

-Default function can be altered with including a function in `~/.nuc/handlers/cluster.js` and returning process id from the function.
+The default function can be altered with including a function in `~/.nuc/handlers/cluster.js` and returning process id from the function.
 For example:

 ```javascript
 // cluster.js